 Cash includes bank balances and highly liquid investments and cash equivalents with maturities of less than three months from their date of acquisition.
-It is subject to a negligible risk of change in value
+It is subject to a negligible risk of change in value.

-Bank overdrafts, being treated as financing, are recognized as current liabilities on the statement of financial position.
+Bank overdrafts, being treated as financing, are recognized as current liabilities on the balance sheet.